 Let's take what's good.
-Projects like this or others that are emerging (I think of Bumble Biz, dating app focused on women, or The Wing, community and female coworking) encourage to prioritize the professional advancement of women in increasingly large strata of the world of work.
+Projects like this or others that are emerging (I think of Bumble Biz, dating app focused on women, or The Wing, community and female coworking) they encourage the professional advancement of women to be prioritized in ever wider strata of the world of work.

 You can check out Girlboss here.